 Rule 3: The 36-Hour Rain Rule

 Most water-based acrylics are rain-resistant in 4 hours under ideal conditions.
 That is the floor, not the comfort zone.
-I want 36 hours of dry weather after the last wall is finished, especially in spring and fall.
-Paint dries by evaporation, but it cures by chemical crosslinking, and crosslinking slows down sharply below 60F.
+We want 36 hours of dry weather after the last wall is finished, especially in spring and fall.
+Paint dries by evaporation but cures by chemical crosslinking, and crosslinking slows down sharply below 60F.
 A 55F overnight followed by an early morning rain at 24 hours is the failure scenario.
-The film feels dry to the touch, but it has not built the integrity to shed water without surfactant streaking or blushing.
+The film feels dry to the touch but has not built the integrity to shed water without surfactant streaking or blushing.

 | Condition | Ideal | Bad / Skip |